serverlessworkflow/specification/specification.md

 ```

 **(3) Event state performs its actions**:
-Before the first action is executed, its actionDataFilter is invoked.
+Before the first action is executed, its dataFilter is invoked.
 Its "fromStateData" expression filters
 the current state data to select from its data that should be available to action arguments.
 In this example
 it selects the "hello" and "customerInfo" properties from the current state data.
 At this point the action is executed.